But before heading out on your first hunt, make sure you're familiar with the Idaho hunting laws and regulations.

 General Deer Season: October 10 – December 1

-For more specific details on dates per unit, deer characteristics and more please click here.
+For more specific details on dates per unit, deer characteristics, and more, please.

 Rifle or Shotgun

-In any hunt, including any weapon seasons, it is unlawful to pursue or kill big game animals:
+In any hunt, including any weapon season, it is unlawful to pursue or kill big game animals.

 - With any fully automatic firearm.

-- With any shotgun using shot smaller than #00 buck.
+- With any shotgun using a shot smaller than #00 buck.

-- With any firearm, in combination with a scope, sling and/or any attachments, weighs more than 16 pounds.
+- Any firearm, in combination with a scope, sling, and/or any attachments, weighs more than 16 pounds.

-- With any electronic device attached to, or incorporated on, the firearm or scope; except scopes containing battery powered or tritium lighted reticles are allowed.
+- Any electronic device attached to, or incorporated on the firearm or scope; except scopes containing battery-powered or tritium-lighted reticles, is allowed.